 examples and tests

-explain the ``how'' with several examples
+work through the “how” with several examples

 formulate conditions for trivially solvable problems; formulate answers for these trivial cases; determine how to generate new problems for non-trivial problems, possibly using auxiliary functions; determine how to combine the solutions of the generated problems into a solution for the given problem